bobrokerson/smartcity/README.md

 ## Overview

 SmartCity is a lightweight, responsive landing page tailored for promoting tourist routes and capturing user inquiries through an intuitive form.
-It leverages EmailJS for email submissions, is optimized for analytics with tools like Jupyter and pandas, and is packaged as a Docker image for effortless deployment across environments.
+It leverages EmailJS for email submissions, is optimized for analytics with tools like Jupyter and Pandas, and is packaged as a Docker image for effortless deployment across environments.

 ## Features